RedisVentures/redis-feast-gcp/README.md

 ___

 ### Other Components
-Now that the Feature Store is in place, utilize the following add-on apps to perform different tasks as desired.
+Now that the Feature Store is in place, utilize the following add-ons to perform different tasks as desired.

 #### Jupyter
 Run a Jupyter notebook to perform exploratory data analysis (including data drift analysis) and interact with the